odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ```

 {{% notice Note %}} Replace `[uri]` with your respective URI {{% /notice %}}
-The full command for our ECR registry will look like:

 ## Give the Docker CLI permission to access of your Amazon account